-Lieutenant Colonel Arnaud Texier de la Pommeraye was yet another Bonapartist who, after 30 years in the French army, wound up scraping a living in the United States after 1815: in this case, by teaching languages and writing grammar texts in Philadelphia.
+Lieutenant Colonel Arnaud Texier de la Pommeraye was a Bonapartist who, after 30 years in the French army, wound up scraping a living in the United States after 1815.
+He taught languages and wrote grammar texts in Philadelphia.
 In Napoleon in America, Texier de la Pommeraye has a chance to exercise his military talents once again.

 Fighting for France

 Arnaud Texier de la Pommeraye was born on September 3 or 4, 1768 in Poitiers, France.
 He was the second oldest of Pierre and Rose Texier de la Pommeraye’s 13 children.
 His name suggests a noble origin, and judging from his subsequent writings, he received a good education.
 Texier de la Pommeraye joined the French army in 1784.
 He served in the Regiment of the Dauphin until 1786, and then, during 1787-89, in the French navy off the coasts of Spain, Portugal and the Levant.
 In 1792, after the French Revolution, Texier de la Pommeraye became a captain of the 2nd battalion of the National Guard of Vienne, the French department in which Poitiers is located.
 He fought at the Battle of Jemappes in Belgium.
 Wounded in the shoulder in May 1793, Texier de la Pommeraye nonetheless distinguished himself during the siege of Valenciennes.
 Later that year, commanding the 23rd battalion of chasseurs à pied, he was twice wounded when fighting against counter-revolutionary forces in the Vendée.
 (1)